lammertb/libhttp/docs/OpenSSL.md

 - Install OpenSSL on your system.
 There are OpenSSL install packages for all major Linux distributions as well as a setup for Windows.
-- The default build configuration of the civetweb web server will load the required OpenSSL libraries, if a HTTPS certificate has been configured.
+- The default build configuration of the LibHTTP web server will load the required OpenSSL libraries, if a HTTPS certificate has been configured.

-Civetweb Configuration
+LibHTTP Configuration
 ----

 The configuration file must contain an https port, identified by a letter 's' attached to the port number.
-To serve http and https from their standard ports use the following line in the configuration file 'civetweb.conf':
+To serve http and https from their standard ports use the following line in the configuration file 'libhttp.conf':
 <pre>
   listening_ports 80, 443s
 </pre>